 Because psilocybin mushrooms do bind to the 5HT2B serotonin receptor, there is concern that it could contribute to the development of valvular heart disease, as seen with other pharmaceutical drugs that also bind to the 5ht2B receptor.
-It’s unclear if psilocybin affects the receptor the same way as other drugs of concern, or if the dosage and level of receptor stimulation plays a role.
+It’s unclear if psilocybin affects the receptor the same way as other drugs of concern or if the dosage and level of receptor stimulation play a role.

 More research is needed to draw any conclusions about the long-term safety of microdosing psilocybin.

 Microdosing is not for everyone.
 Some people may be vulnerable to psychedelics triggering episodes of psychosis, schizophrenia, or mania.
 Those who have been diagnosed or are at risk of developing a severe mental health condition such as schizophrenia, bipolar disorder, and psychosis should not microdose mushrooms for their own safety and well-being.